damonallison/dotnet/README.md

 This repo contains research into the "new .NET" - .NET core, Visual Studio Code, and Microsoft's new OSS focused ecosystem.

 Microsoft's culture has shifted from the 90's "embrace, extend, extinguish" to embracing the spirit of OSS.
+From a development model, they are decades behind Java.
+From a language perspective, C# is slightly more advanced than Java (lambdas, linq, TPL async / await), but still C# remains mostly a Java clone.

 * Development done in the open, on github.
 * Minimalist tools (VS Code) based on Electron, not "WPF" or another heavy MS UI toolchain.